From the moment we wake up to the time we go to sleep (okay first, we binge a few episodes of 90 Day Fiancé), our skin goes through a lot.

 By now, you should be a few glasses of water deep.

-The goal is 8 to 10 glasses per day to keep yourself hydrated, says Dr. Sobel.
+Depending on what experts you talk to, the goal is to drink 8 to 10 glasses per day or half you bodyweight in ounces of water to keep yourself hydrated, says Dr. Sobel.

 Whether you’re at lunch or close to it, this is the perfect time to do any necessary touchups.
 “Use face wipes to blot your face if it feels too oily,” recommends Dr. Sobel.

 Dry instead?
-Keep a face mist stored at your desk (or wherever you work) so you can give you skin a quick hydration fix.
+Keep a face mist stored at your desk (or wherever you work) so you can give you skin a quick moisture fix.

 Having healthy, radiant skin is so much more than just the products you’re applying.
 It’s also about the kind of foods you’re eating.